johnpark-treeofgrape/i8-exchange/README.md

 ⑥Taker finds the order you wish to trade and presents it to the DEX contract of the block chain of the EOS

+### 3. i8 Exchange Plan
+i8 Exchange plans to offer digital asset spot trading, CFD trading and on-chain trading. i8 exchange.
+An exchange token called the IE token (i8 exchange proof).
+When an IE token is issued, the i8 exchange is no longer an independent block-chain entity, but a distributed company managed by the community.
+IE Token Holder and i8 Exchange Foundation.
+All IE token holders share the profits generated from the i8 exchange.
+As a result, i8 Exchange will be a community-based platform that works with all members and partners to build a global one-stop platform for quality digital assets.

+### 3-1.
+CFD Trading
+i8 Exchange supports in-kind transactions of cryptocurrencies.
+As the platform develops and trading volume becomes more secure and reliable, CFD trading begins.
+When this happens, the range of products that can be traded on the i8 exchange will be greatly expanded. cryptocurrencies, equity, foreign exchange, and commodities-i8 exchange will be a global one-stop shop for truly transaction-quality digital assets.
+Of course this would be interpreted as a tremendous benefit to the i8 exchange platform shared among IE token holders, creating a strong and steady passive income for all IE token holders

+### 3-2.
+On Chain Trading
+EOS represents a mature, fast transaction, low-latency technology and attracts the best developers.
+In the summer of 2018, we saw numerous game projects, gambling projects and Bancor transactions leading to the EOS platform.
+We have little doubt that the next wave of dApps will bring another exciting group of entrants.
+On the other hand, CPU, Net and RAM prices are still high, but the barriers to opening EOS accounts are somewhat burdensome, but they will provide on-chain transactions in a way that provides fast and secure access to on-chain services.

+### 3-2-1.
+On Chain Trading Model
+Our unique trading model not only allows you to exchange between different assets internally within your account with an i8 exchange but also allows you to deposit a minimum amount of EOS and have full access to all the EOS related services you do not need. .

+### 3-3.
+Platform Revenue Sources
+1.Trading Fees: 0.02%
+2.Overnight Carrying Charge on CFDs:Undecided
+3.On-chain transfer fee: 0.02%
+4.Withdrawal Fees (Undecided)

 **At i8 exchanges, we are making hybrid exchanges that can take advantage of advantages while compensating for the disadvantages of DEX and CEX (DEX with EOS block-chain)**